-OTTAWA, Nov.
-1, 2018 /CNW/ - Her Excellency the Right Honourable Julie Payette, Governor General of Canada, will present honours to Canadians in celebration of their exceptional achievements.
-The ceremony will take place at Rideau Hall on Monday, November 5, 2018, at 10:30 a.m.
+OTTAWA, March 22, 2019 /CNW/ - Her Excellency the Right Honourable Julie Payette, Governor General of Canada, will present honours to 40 recipients during a ceremony at Rideau Hall on Tuesday, March 26, 2019, at 10:30 a.m.

-More than 40 remarkable Canadians will be recognized for their excellence, courage or exceptional dedication to service with one of the following honours: the Order of Merit of the Police Forces, a Meritorious Service Decoration, a Decoration for Bravery, the Polar Medal or the Sovereign's Medal for Volunteers.
+Recipients will be recognized for their excellence, courage or exceptional dedication to service with one of the following honours: a Meritorious Service Decoration (Civil Division), a Decoration for Bravery or the Sovereign's Medal for Volunteers.

 Media interested in covering the ceremony are asked to confirm their attendance with the